thinkshout/feeding-texas/get-involved/index.md

   - 2
 permalink: /get-involved/
 ---
 We can ensure that hard-working Texans have the fuel they need to succeed and move forward, but only if we work together!
-Stay engaged with our [statewide email list](/news/sign-up/), follow us on [Facebook](https://www.facebook.com/feedingtexas/) and [Twitter](https://twitter.com/FeedingTexas), then put your talents to work with one of the volunteer opportunities below!
+Stay engaged with our [statewide email list](/news/sign-up/), follow us on [Facebook](https://www.facebook.com/feedingtexas/) and [Twitter](https://twitter.com/FeedingTexas), then put your talents to work with one of the volunteer opportunities below.